by Regina Cutter Edwards

 The height of plants is essential because, like colors, different heights are attractive to butterflies.
 Butterflies prefer variety.
 Plants with different heights are stimulating for butterflies for a few reasons; they are visually pleasing, accommodate the different level feeding behaviors, and provide shelter.

 Blooms are also an important feature in a butterfly garden.
 When the flower is blooming, nectar is available.
 Butterflies need large blooms to rest upon while feeding.
 Some double bloom varieties of flowers, such as Marigolds, are not recommended due to the decreased space available for the butterfly to access nectar if there is any.
 Some double bloom varieties do not produce any nectar because they are sterile; all their reproductive parts have been genetically altered to produce more petals.

 Butterflies need nectar throughout the year, not just in the summer.
 Spring nectar is essential for the early butterflies, and fall nectar is necessary for migrating butterflies.
 It is best to plan your garden so plants bloom all season long.

 Below is a shortlist of popular nectar plants and their blooming season.
 These may vary depending on your location.

 |Lilac||Milkweed||Joe Pye Weed|

 |Lantana spp.||Lantana spp.|

-The more butterfly habitats that people can provide to butterflies, the better our environment will be.
-All over the nation people are destroying wildlife habitats to build houses and businesses and it is the animals that are suffering from lack of food and shelter.
+The more butterfly habitats that people can provide to butterflies, the better our environment.
+People are destroying wildlife habitats to build houses and businesses all over the nation, and the insect and animals are suffering from a lack of food and shelter.
 By creating safe havens for butterflies, we are not only creating a beautiful place for us to relax, but we are providing food and shelter for butterflies.